-Bain Capex Impact provides a comprehensive solution to help companies become more capital effective and gain market share sustainably.
-It starts by taking a comprehensive approach to understanding a company's situation, strategy, spend and structure-the four S's of capital effectiveness, which can be visualized as a pyramid (see Figure 2) or as an algorithm (see the sidebar, "An algorithmic lens on capital effectiveness").
+A comprehensive approach must address a company's situation, strategy, spend and structure-the four S's of capital effectiveness (see Figure 2).
+For those readers more attuned to mathematical solutions, we can also describe this model algorithmically (see the sidebar, "An algorithmic lens on capital effectiveness").

-- Situation.
+Situation.
 Every company and every market is different, and a range of factors determine the right level of capital intensity.
 For example, an NSP with low leverage has more options for debt-financed infrastructure construction.
 An NSP that is a subsidiary of a multinational has options that a standalone NSP does not.
 And some markets impose stiff import tariffs that severely increase the cost of network assets.
-Even though many of these are external factors over which an NSP has little influence, executives still must account for them. - Strategy.
+Even though many of these are external factors over which an NSP has little influence, executives still must account for them when setting capital intensity targets.

+Strategy.
 A common mistake is to try to win everywhere, which can spread capital too thinly across too many efforts.
 A more effective approach focuses capital investments on the geographies and customer segments where senior leaders have made an explicit decision to play to win.
 This means making hard choices about where to pull back.
 It also requires clarity on competitors' strategies and sources of differentiation.
 For example, will you emphasize better coverage or faster download speeds?

 One reason why many NSPs struggle to gain clarity on strategy is that these decisions cross sales, marketing, network and IT boundaries, so misalignment is common.
-For example, a network team might be aiming at best-in-class peak-load utilization targets while a sales team pushes a "good enough" offer to price-sensitive
+For example, a network team might be aiming at best-in-class peak-load utilization targets while a sales team pushes a "good enough" offer to price-sensitive customers.
+One way to address these gaps is with cross-functional capital summits that refocus the three-year capital envelope on achieving an explicit and measurable strategic intent.